WISSOrg/web2019/README.md

 ## Contributing

-(TBA)
+If you want to improve the web design or fix minor issues, we welcome your PRs.
+If you want to request us to make some changes, we appreciate if you open Issues rather than directly contacting us.

-Before participating in the development of this project, it would be useful to be familiar with the following frameworks and languages:
+To participate in the full development of this project, it would be useful to be familiar with the following frameworks and languages:

 - [GatsbyJS](https://www.gatsbyjs.org/)
 - [React](https://reactjs.org/)